 - When the nominal temperature has been reached, the laser beam starts to move, thereby steadily heating the surface in the direction of feed.

 - As the laser beam moves on, the surrounding material cools down the hot surface very quickly in a process known as self-quenching.
 As a result of the rapid cooling, the metal lattice is unable to return to its original form, producing martensite.
-Martensite is a very hard metal structure.
-The transformation into martensite increases the hardness of the metal.
+This results in a significant increase in hardness.

 - The hardening depth of the outer layer is normally 0.1 to 1.5 millimetres, although on some materials, it may be 2.5 millimetres or more.

 Laser hardening is the perfect solution for processing highly stressed, complex components.
 This is because there is practically no warping of the component during processing due to targeted heat input that is confined to local areas.
 You can even open up applications that would not be possible with conventional hardening methods such as induction or flame hardening using the non-contact laser process.
 Since the machining process can be controlled precisely, even geometrically complex and delicate components can be hardened.
 This results in surfaces that can be strongly stressed mechanically and chemically; they produce significant benefits in tool making, the automotive industry and in agricultural technology.

 Due to the low heat input, the outlay for reworking is reduced or eliminated entirely.

 Compared to alternative processes, even locally restricted functional surfaces can be hardened precisely using the laser.